alentide/vuepub/README.md

 # vuepub
-Just a package for quick release vue3 projects
+Just a package for quick publish vue3 projects

 ## Usage
 ### publish to windows